ibm-cloud-docs/Cloudant/api/http.md

 ```
 {: codeblock}

-_Example of the headers returned in response, including the `application/json` content type:_
+*Example of the headers returned in response, including the `application/json` content type*

 ```
 Server: CouchDB/1.0.2 (Erlang OTP/R14B)